pip-services/pip-services-docs/content/en/python/components/auth/_index.md

 ### Classes

 #### [CredentialParams](credential_params)
-Contains credentials to authenticate against external services.
+Contains credentials used to authenticate against external services.
 They are used together with connection parameters, but usually stored in a separate store, protected from unauthorized access.